In a technical B2B environment more than anywhere else, your prospects are pretty much guaranteed to be professionally trained skeptics.

 Business development is the creation of long-term value for an organization from customers, markets, and relationships. — Scott Pollack

 Ah, business development.
-That fuzzy term that everyone pretends to understand when they see it on your business card, but in reality may as well refer to the dancing of unicorns.
+That fuzzy term that everyone pretends to understand when they see it on your business card, but may as well refer to the dancing of unicorns.

 It may also be helpful to think of business development as everything that is not related to day-to-day operations of the business, such as manufacturing, finance, human resources, etc.